Luther Luckett Correctional Complex

 Due to extreme staffing shortages over the 2015–16 fiscal year, the facility now operates on two 12-hour shifts, five days a week.
 This has been embraced by some as substantial extra income, and heavily criticized by others due to being away from their families so often, as well as being a major source of mental and physical stress.

-The current administration consists of Warden Scott Jordan, and Deputy Warden of Programs Laura Plappart.
+The current administration consists of Warden Amy Robey, and Deputy Warden of Programs Laura Plappart.
 Patricia Gunter is Major of Security.

 The documentary Shakespeare Behind Bars, depicting a production of William Shakespeare's The Tempest by prison inmates, was filmed at Luther Luckett.